Honor 20 Pro price in Pakistan & Features

+Vivo Y22 comes with a dual-camera setup on the back.
+Vivo Y22...

-Honor 20 Pro is a well-rounded smartphone with a powerful processor, ample RAM and storage, impressive camera capabilities, and a long-lasting battery.
+Honor 20 Pro is a high-end smartphone with a great camera setup, plenty of storage, and solid performance.

 Honor 20 Pro price in Pakistan officialy starts at Rs.
 99,999/-